 When the trade show is over, you want your business to remain at the top of prospective clients’ minds.
 Help them remember you by giving them something to take away.

-You also want to make it easy for attendees to find you again.
-Well-designed business cards and appointment cards ensure that they’ll have the information they need to get in touch when they’re ready to place an order.
+You also want to make sure that it’s easy for attendees to find you again.
+Well-designed business cards ensure that they’ll have the information they need to get in touch when they’re ready to place an order.
 You can simplify the process even more by including QR codes on giveaway items to connect with you online, and by adding simple and direct calls to action on your printed materials.